SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - Reverse engineering
 - Test quality with mutation testing
 - Soft skills:
-	- reporting: how to report activities?
+-- reporting: how to report activities?
-	- how to ask help, how to find information?
+-- how to ask help, how to find information?
-	- how to learn fast a new language?
+-- how to learn fast a new language?
-	- how to report problems?
+-- how to report problems?

 #### Setup

 During the first two weeks they had to learn Pharo and report how they are learning, what were their strategies.
 We gave no lectures on Pharo.
-We listed some resources but gave no indication.
+We listed some resources but we gave no indication.

 - [http://mooc.pharo.org](the mooc on pharo)
 - [https://discord.gg/QewZMZa](Pharo discord channel)